innovate-invent/innovate-invent.github.io/_posts/2019-07-07-Yellowstone-Fill-Times.md

 - Duplicate reports on the same day were discarded, keeping the latest.
 There is a low occurance of this.
 - There are only 4 data points per campsite per day (one for each year).
 - Hotels and cabins were omited from the plot but were included in the legend.
 You can plot these by modifing the last line of code linked at the bottom of this page.
+- Fill times reported before 7:30am are due to the site continuing to be full from the previous day.

 Looking at figure 1 reveals a few trends: